UFAL-DSG/alex/README.rst

 Implemented features:

 - VOIP using ``PJSIP 2.1`` with some modifications
-- ASR using ``OpenJulius`` and ``GoogleASR``
+- ASR using ``OpenJulius`` or ``GoogleASR``
-- VAD using Gaussian Mixure Models and Feed-Forward Neural Networks
+- VAD using Gaussian Mixure Models or Feed-Forward Neural Networks
-- SLU using a set of logistic regression classifiers for dialogue act items
+- SLU using a set of logistic regression classifiers for detecting dialogue acts
 - DM using deterministic one best dialogue state tracking and handcrafted policies
 - NLG using template based generation possibly with efficient inflection into the correct surface form for morphologically rich languages